Number of members working with R&D

 We specialise in research and education for the maritime sector.
 We have an increasing focus on lightweight marine for research projects and also incorporated into our teaching curriculum.
 For marine composites we have specific expertise in strength/failure analysis, fluid-structure interaction and structural design of naval vessels.

-The RISE institutes Innventia, SP, and Swedish ICT have merged in order to become a stronger research and innovation partner.
-Through our international collaboration programmes with academia, industry, and the public sector, we ensure the competitiveness of the Swedish business community on an international level and contribute to a sustainable society
+The RISE institutes Innventia, SP, Swedish ICT and Swerea have merged in order to become a stronger research and innovation partner.
+Through our international collaboration programmes with academia, industry, and the public sector, we ensure the competitiveness of the Swedish business community on an international level and contribute to a sustainable society.

 Ship Design and Research Centre; Environmental Laboratories Division